strimzi/proposals/052-record-reconciled-versions.md

-# Record Reconciled Version in Custom Resource
+# Record Reconciled Version in Kafka Custom Resource status

 For the `Kafka` Custom Resource it is often unclear when an upgrade has finished, whether all the brokers have rolled and to which version of the operator a cluster has been reconciled with.
-The following proposal puts forward a mechanism to make this clear in the `StrimziPodSet` and `Deployment` custom resources, making it easy to programmatically check for upgrade completio that could also be used/adopted in the upgrade system tests, simplifying the code and making for a slightly better upgrade UX story.
+The following proposal puts forward a mechanism to make this clear in the `Kafka` custom resources status, making it easy to programmatically check for upgrade completion that could also be used/adopted in the upgrade system tests, simplifying the code and making for a slightly better upgrade UX story.

 ## Current situation